our rhythms

 -

-In a distracted world, embodied presence is an important practice.
+In a distracted, detached world, embodied presence is a vital Kingdom value.
 We see ourselves as Kingdom ambassadors who live full, deep lives in our cities.
+We seek to be people of proximity and really live where we live, work, and play so we can truly love our neighbors.
 We seek to share Jesus, serve our city, and weave ourselves into the fabric of our neighborhoods to embody the Good News and bring the Shalom of God right where we are.

 is found